 Steam: Impressionist Painting Across the Atlantic (2022)

 Background: Prior to joining the AGO in 2017, Caroline Shields held various curatorial roles at the National Gallery of Art, Washington; the Musée d’Orsay, Paris; and the Museum of Fine Arts, Boston.
-She holds a Doctorate in art history from the University of Maryland with a dissertation on Paul Gauguin (1848-1903) and the history of memory.
-Shields’s area of specialty is nineteenth-century French art.
+She holds a Doctorate in art history from the University of Maryland with expertise in late-nineteenth and early-twentieth-century European painting, with a particular interest in the history of memory.

 Selected AGO exhibitions: